 Here, the number of colonizers is fixed to k = 1.

-A. Analytical expectations following Rousset (2003) for FST as a function migration and extinction.
+A, B. Analytical expectations following Rousset (2003) for FST as a function migration and extinction.
 Colours represent FST values lying from 0 (white) to 1 (black).

-B. FST measured at 20 simulated neutral markers after 3,000 generations.
+C, D. FST measured at 20 simulated neutral markers after 3,000 generations.
 640 grid points were explored with combination of parameters similar to Fig. S1-A. Colours represent FST values lying from 0 (white) to 1 (black).

-C. Residuals are the differences between expected (Fig. S1-A) and simulated (Fig. S1-B) values of FST for all combination extinction and migration rates.
+E, F. Residuals are the differences between expected (Fig. S1-A) and simulated (Fig. S1-B) values of FST for all combination extinction and migration rates.
 Colours represent possible values of residuals (= FST-Expected – FST-Simulated), putatively lying from -1 (white) to 1 (black).

-D. Distributions of residuals over 1,920 simulations (640 combinations of parameters replicated three times).
+G, H. Distributions of residuals over 1,920 simulations (640 combinations of parameters replicated three times).